 The company had a satisfactory year in providing its core activities.
 The Board continued to provide services such as shared services, hot desking and virtual offices.
 Having regard to the current economic conditions the directors are continuing to control costs, while endeavouring to maintain high levels of service.
-Although the COVID-19 Pandemic has caused disruption for the business from March 2020 onwards, the directors have taken steps to protect the business and to try to minimise the overall impact on the company.
-The company availed of government supports when there were restrictions imposed in the economy but have been able to largely operate on a normal basis post year end.
+Although the Russia Ukraine has caused general economic uncertainty, the directors have taken steps to protect the business and to try to minimise the overall impact on the company.